growlfm/odl/README.md

 Many hosting providers offer advanced analytics and we are all about it. oDL is not meant to reduce innovation in the podcast analytics space.
 Simplecast is [fingerprinting downloads](https://blog.simplecast.com/unique-listeners-a-brand-new-metric-for-the-podcasting-industry-from-simplecast/), [backtracks](https://backtracks.fm/podcast-analytics) has its thing going on and many others have interesting ideas of how to use download data.

 Advanced analytics methodologies are not consistent across hosting providers.
-Some providers will use a whitelist to allow more downloads from IPs with many users or use shorter attribution windows.
+Some providers will use an allow list to allow more downloads from IPs with many users or use shorter attribution windows.
 These methods, while taken in good faith, inflate download numbers against providers that take a stricter approach.

 Ad-supported podcasters can make more or less money depending on which hosting provider they choose.